risk-first/website/menagerie/Communication-Risk.md

 *   Trying 216.58.204.78...
 ```

 At this point, curl has used [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) to _resolve_ the address "google.com" to an IP address.
-This is some [Abstraction](Complexity-Risk):  instead of using the machine's [IP Address](https://en.wikipedia.org/wiki/IP_address) on the network, (216.58.204.78), I can use a human-readable address, (google.com).
-The address "google.com" doesn't necessarily resolve to that same address each time:  _They have multiple IP addresses for google.com_.
+This is some [Abstraction](Complexity-Risk):  instead of using the machine's [IP Address](https://en.wikipedia.org/wiki/IP_address) on the network, `216.58.204.78`, I can use a human-readable address, `google.com`.
+The address `google.com` doesn't necessarily resolve to that same address each time:  _They have multiple IP addresses for `google.com`_.
 But, for the rest of the `curl` request, I'm now set to just use this one.

 ### 2. IP - Internet Protocol